CrossTheRoadElec/Phoenix5-Linux-Example/README.md

 ![ip](https://user-images.githubusercontent.com/51933047/63195155-e214d700-c03f-11e9-949a-33190ce20944.PNG)
 5. Enter your ip into Phoenix tuner.
 6. Click `Install Phoenix Library/Diagnostics`.
-7. Enter your username and password when prompted.
-(To find your username look at the text before the `@` in the terminal).
+7. Enter your username and password when prompted. (**Note: The user must have sudo permissions to successfully install Tuner** ).
-	In this terminal the user is `ctre`.
+	(To find your username look at the text before the `@` in the terminal for example in this terminal the user is `ctre`. ).
 	![image](https://user-images.githubusercontent.com/51933047/63195027-7fbbd680-c03f-11e9-9e5e-c310d0eebff4.PNG)
 8. Tuner will then install and start the diagnostics server on the device.
 9. The diagnostics server is now installed and running on your device.